turingschool/frontend-mod-1-prework/section1/relection.md

 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?

-A variable is how we save information that can be used later.
+A variable is a container for information.
+Making a variable is how we save information that can be used later.
 A variable lets us use this information many times.

 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?